AES31: Timecode

 The standard describes a time-code character format (TCF), which is used to express time code information in character notation.
 It enables a sample-accurate time to be specified within a 24-hour period.

 The format is defined as HHiMMiSSiFFissss, which is composed of hours (HH), minutes (MM), seconds (SS), frames (FF) and samples (ssss), separated by indicators (i).
-The character used for each indicator signifies the frame count/time base, film framing, video field/time code type, and sample rate, respectfully.
+The character used for each indicator signifies the frame count/time base, film framing, video field/time code type, and sample rate, respectively.

 Formatting

 The project interchange standard uses plain text files with a custom markup language called edit decision markup language (EDML).
 A file is divided into sections using XML-style tags, each of which can contain different keywords which are surrounded by parenthesis.
 An example of the language can be seen below: